History of rail transport in Ireland: Greystones and Wicklow Town DART Extension

+Foynes Line Reopening

-The 42km-long Foynes to Limerick railway line is due reopen in 2026 after a two year construction period.
+The 42 km-long Foynes to Limerick railway line is due to reopen in 2026 after a two-year construction period.
 It will be a freight-line, though there are some suggestions that a temporary platform might be built to accommodate the Ryder Cup at Adare in 2027.

 New Dublin Port Freight Yard

 Dublin Port is undertaking significant investment in a new rail freight yard with the existing line along Alexandra Road being renewed.
 There will be grade-separation between trains and lorries when the line reopens in 2027.

 Freight Hubs and Wagon Purchases

 Irish Rail plans to construct several new multimodal freight hubs in the coming years with Castlebar likely to be the first.

 Irish Rail have agreed to purchase 150 freight wagons with an agreement to expand this figure to 400 wagons if conditions prove favourable.